You are welcome to my unbiased review on Kangot, particularly if you are wondering Is Kangot A Scam?

 Using money gotten from new recruits to settle existing investors on the platforms makes Kangot nothing but a Ponzi scheme.

-The compensation plans (that rewards existing members for recruiting people that will invest) on this platform is another indicator that Kangot operates as a pyramid scheme.
+The compensation plans (that reward existing members for recruiting people that will invest) on this platform are another indicator that Kangot operates as a pyramid scheme.

 No Ponzi scheme can survive when there are no new investments or affiliates on the platform.